takanory/slides/20190917pyconjp/PITCHME.md

 Note:
 * Today, We will hold Inter-Community Meetup.
-* We'd like to discuss with various community members
+* We'd like to discuss with various community members.
+* And...

 +++